-Exposing the False Doctrine of the Trinity "Proof" Texts - Part 1
+Exposing Trinity 'Proof' Texts - Part 1

-Please refer to the article in the link posted and use it as a reference to examine the “trinity” proof texts that were used by the author to make his claim.
+Please refer to the article in the link posted and use it as a reference to examine the Trinity proof texts that were used by the author to make his claim.

 I will try to maintain a precedence that is set forth in the original languages of Scripture as the English translations have been tampered with.